Reducing Impaired Driving Recidivism (RIDR)

 By requiring extra sanctions, the goal is reducing the chances that a future DUI offense will occur.
 The publicity generated by the program will also help educate the public about all of the reasons to avoid a DUI accusation in the first place.

-Benefits of a DUI Diversion Program in Florida
+Benefits of Entering a DUI Diversion Program in Florida

 According to the State Attorney's Office, Hillsborough County has consistently been ranked the worse or near the worst in Florida for DUI crashes, injuries, and fatalities.
 Given the dangers of impaired driving and the importance of reducing recidivism to promote long-term community safety, the State Attorney's Office decided to create the Reducing Impaired Driving Recidivism ("RIDR") initiative.